 We can’t always know how the landing will feel.
 It’s the WAHOO moment when you’re waiting to find out that makes us feel so alive.

-If you’re in the mood to commit to the incredible unknown, packages and rates for 2021 are live, and the first dates are already selling out.
+If you’re in the mood to commit to the incredible unknown (with a solid COVID cancellation policy covering you, of course), packages and rates for 2022 are live, and the dates are selling out.